The Grazing Room

 INDULGE

-House Sorbet Duo – coconut & passion fruit; (*gf hemp seed tuille) - $12
+House Sorbet Duo – orange-apricot & passion fruit; (*gf hemp seed tuille) - $12

 Dine & Stay Specials